skip-mev/block-sdk/block/constructor/README.md

     (sequence number) when evicting transactions.
 * if `MaxTxs` < 0, `Insert` is a no-op.

-### **MaxBlockSpace**
+#### **MaxBlockSpace**

 MaxBlockSpace is the maximum amount of block space that the lane will attempt to fill when building a proposal.
 This parameter may be useful lanes that should be limited (such as a free or onboarding lane) in space usage.
 Setting this to 0 will allow the lane to fill the block with as many transactions as possible.

+If a block proposal request has a `MaxTxBytes` of 1000 and the lane has a `MaxBlockSpace` of 0.5, the lane will attempt to fill the block with 500 bytes.

 #### **[OPTIONAL] IgnoreList**

-IgnoreList defines the list of lanes to ignore when processing transactions.
+`IgnoreList` defines the list of lanes to ignore when processing transactions.
-This is useful for when you want lanes to exist after the default lane.
 For example, say there are two lanes: default and free.
-The free lane should be processed after the default lane.
+The free lane is
+processed after the default lane.
 In this case, the free lane should be added to the ignore list of the default lane.
 Otherwise, the transactions that belong to the free lane will be processed by the default lane (which accepts all transactions by default).

-### 2. LaneMempool
+### 2. LaneMempool 🗄️

 This is the data structure that is responsible for storing transactions as they are being verified and are waiting to be included in proposals. `block/constructor/mempool.go`